-- a) If a jacket or other product contains a nonplumage padding (such as polyester) in the same chamber or panel with loose down and feathers, then the following steps must be taken to determine the exact ratio of plumage and padding in the product. - b) Remove the loose down portion of the material and calculate the weight according to IDFB Part 17-4. - e) Remove the non-down padding and weigh. - f) Complete a chemical or other separation on All of the padding according to OPTION 1 or OPTION 2 of IDFB Part 15-A. - g) Add the weight of the down and feathers found in the padding to the weight of the loose down and feathers. - h) Report separately both the total weight of the down/feathers and the weight of the non-down padding.
+- a) If a jacket or other product contains a nonplumage padding (such as polyester) in the same chamber or panel with loose down and feathers, then the following steps must be taken to determine the exact ratio of plumage and padding in the product. - b) Remove the loose down portion of the material and calculate the weight according to IDFB Part 17-4. - e) Remove the non-down padding and weigh. - f) Complete a chemical or other separation according to OPTION 1 or OPTION 2 of IDFB Part 15-A. - g) This chemical separate must be done on ALL of the padding material to correctly separate and weigh the plumage that has been trapped in the padding material. - h) Add the weight of the down and feathers found in the padding to the weight of the loose down and feathers. - i) Report separately both the total weight of the down/feathers and the weight of the non-down padding.